DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 With couplebreak on, the plugin is fully compatible with every default KernelShark plugin.
 With couplebreak off, *sched_events* plugin is incompatible.
 In general, if any plugin changes event's PID data during data stream loading, this plugin will be incompatible with it.

+No other dependencies are necessary, except the standard libraries of C and C++.

 ## Build and install only this plugin